exu3/BME3340/L99/deck/deck.md

 math: katex
 ---

-# The Susceptible-Infected-Recovered (SIR) Model
+# A computational analysis of the Susceptible-Infected-Recovered (SIR) Model

-wo
+Ella Xu
+April 29, 2025

 ---